-The municipality of North Perth completed a Development Charges Background Study in August 2014 which lead to the passage of by-law 115-2014 which imposes development charges on new development occurring throughout the Municipality.
-The Development Charges by-law has a life of five-years and is due to expire in August 2019.
+The Municipality of North Perth completed a Development Charges Background Study in June 2024 which led to the passage of by-law 74-2024 which imposes development charges on new development occurring throughout the Municipality.
+The Development Charges by-law has a duration of five-years and is due to expire in August 2029.

 The DC Study is rooted in identifying the capital infrastructure requirements necessary to facilitate the development outlined in the Master Growth Plan Update study.
 As development charges are only responsible for the first round capital acquisition costs, the Municipality would be responsible for funding the asset management requirements associated with the infrastructure emplaced in addition to regular operations.
-Under the requirements of the new DCA regulations, an asset management plan must be prepared with the completion of the DC Background study illustrating that the assets funded under the by-law are financially sustainable.
-The Municipality has issued an RFP to update the DC Study and it is anticipated that the new background study will comply with the asset management regulations set forth through the DCA as well as through the new asset management regulation 588/17.
+Under the requirements of the new Development Charges Act (DCA) regulations, an asset management plan must be prepared with the completion of the DC Background study illustrating that the assets funded under the by-law are financially sustainable.
+The Municipality has issued a Request for Proposals (RFP) to update the DC Study and it is anticipated that the new background study will comply with the asset management regulations set forth through the DCA as well as through the new asset management regulation 588/17.